Skip to main content

 If you're receiving feedback from the PlaybookUX panel, your survey will be automatically launched to participants.

 Once the survey is complete, you can analyze your results.
-Each question will have a chart associated with it (except 'Text' questions which are instructional).
+Each question will have a chart associated with it.

 Did this answer your question?